yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 3. Nodes **should** store the last-known sequence number for each known root, so that old root update messages may not be replayed from an old root.

-A node **may** choose to use a monotonic timestamp as the sequence number as a simple method to prevent the sequence number rolling back if a node is restarted.
+A node **may** choose to use a UNIX timestamp as the sequence number as a simple method to prevent the sequence number rolling back if a node is restarted.

 ##### Fields